airsonic/airsonic-docs/index.md

 - [Build from source](/docs/install/source)
 - [Homebrew](/docs/install/homebrew)

+If you don't know which one you should pick, odds are that the [standalone version](/docs/install/war-standalone) is the right choice for you.

 If you come from [Subsonic](http://www.subsonic.org/pages/index.jsp), you can migrate using our [migration docs](/docs/migrate).

 After installing, you may want to put Airsonic behind a reverse proxy to access Airsonic on the HTTP(S) ports or enable SSL.
 Use a [proxy docs](/docs/proxy) in the list below: